trym-inc/tasks-project/README.md

 - Integration of `styled-components`: https://www.styled-components.com/docs
 - Ability to add new tasks to the visual output
 - Ability to manipulate existing tasks
-- Integration of `eslint`, `prettier`, `standard`, etc
+- Integration of eslint, prettier, standard, etc
 - Integration with a provided backend API using Restify, Express, etc
-- Live application deployment to Heroku, Firebase, etc
 - Anything you feel fun to add to showcase your Javascript powers

 ### Project Delivery

-Once completed, upload a ZIP file of your project contents (minus `node_modules`).
+Please deliver the code for your project in a Github repository complete with a README.md supplying instructions on installation, testing and building.
+The repo must clearly show your initial commit as well as a well-described chain of commits showing the evolution of your progress.

+Send your repo link to sean@trym.io once you're all wrapped up.

 Have fun, and good luck!